ujaandas/snip/README.md

 # ✂️ snip

-snip is a tiny, batteries‑included CLI editor and TUI framework.
-It’s fast, minimal, and built to stay out of your way.
+snip intends to be a full-featured, batteries‑included CLI editor and TUI framework.

+I built this because while I was familiar enough with Vim to edit small files or make minor tweaks over SSH, I wanted something a bit more full-fledged, and didn't want the hassle of setting up a NeoVim or LazyVim configuration and learning all the keybinds and this and that that would come with the territory.
+Also, I intend for snip to be Nix-first and entirely Nix-configurable.

-Under the hood, snip follows a TEA‑inspired, Elm‑style architecture: pure state transitions, deferred effects, and a tiny runtime that does the heavy lifting.
+Under the hood, snip follows a TEA‑inspired, Elm‑style architecture: pure state transitions, deferred effects, and a minimal runtime that does the heavy lifting.
 The result is a predictable, testable foundation for building terminal interfaces.

-The underlying TUI framework very, very, VERY heavily inspired by `go/bubbletea`, and the editor is inspired by Vim.
+The underlying TUI framework very, very, VERY heavily inspired by `go/bubbletea`, and the editor is (obviously) inspired by Vim.

 ## Features